prakarp/examples/uiux/README.md

 ## Feedback Collection

 - Collect feedback on user interfaces from a broad audience but ensure the development team aligns on changes that best serve the user experience.
 Limit the number of changes to reduce the need for excessive testing.
-- Always think about what the end user would feel like.
-Using animations

 # Internationalization (i18n) and Localization